-As technology evolves at an astounding pace, skilled engineers that can find innovative solutions to emerging problems – both in developing new ideas and improving old ones – will find themselves consistently in-demand in the global marketplace.
-The online Master of Science (M.S.) in Electrical and Computer Engineering is designed with the input of industry leaders and led by expert faculty to help you gain this critical skill-set and lead the way to a promising future.
+As technology evolves at an astounding pace, skilled engineers who can find innovative solutions to emerging problems will find themselves consistently in demand in the global marketplace.
+Electrical and computer engineers can apply their technical expertise to create the next wave of advanced equipment and improve existing products.
+The expert faculty at the University of Arizona built the online Master of Science (MS) in Electrical and Computer Engineering with the input of industry leaders to help you gain critical skills and lead the design and development of complex systems.

 - High-performance Computing

 - Software Engineering and Artificial Intelligence